Winter / Spring 2016

 Book signing event (Cash or check only)

 May 4 - As an attorney, Ambassador Donald Bliss represented airlines, airports, governments, trade associations, and manufacturers on various policy, regulatory, legislative issues affecting aviation.
 He argued cases before the federal and state courts, including the Supreme Court and served as a federal court-appointed Special Master on transportation issues.
 He served as US Ambassador to the International Civil Aviation Organization, and U.S. Permanent Representative on the ICAO Council.
 He is a member of the Council of American Ambassadors and has served as Chair of the American Bar Association’s Air and Space Law Forum, President of the National Ripon Society and the Harvard Law School Association of DC.
-President of United Nations Association of the United States of America National Capital Area.
+Ambassador Bliss is currently the President of United Nations Association of the United States of America National Capital Area.